Epyon01P/hasstutorial/README.md

 `nano duck.sh`

 Paste in the following lines.
 Make sure you use your domain name and token.
 You can find the token on the main DuckDNS page (after logging in).

+Alternatively, you can let DuckDNS generate this line for you by going to their [install page](https://www.duckdns.org/install.jsp), clicking on *linux cron* and then selecting your domain name below.
+Paste line in our file.

 `echo url="https://www.duckdns.org/update?domains=hasstutorial&token=a7c4d0ad-114e-40ef-ba1d-d217904a50f2&ip=" | curl -k -o ~/duckdns/duck.log -K -`